hf618/DTBS/README.md

 pip install mmcv-full==1.3.7  # requires the other packages to be installed first
 ```

-All experiments were executed on a NVIDIA RTX 3090 Ti.
+All experiments were executed on a NVIDIA RTX 3090.

 ## Datasets